Neil Brooks: US college career

 Brooks suffered from a lack of motivation after the Olympics.
 He was recruited to the Australian Institute of Sport by swimming coaches Bill Sweetenham and Dennis Pursley, but his stay was brief.
 The inaugural director Don Talbot, a former head coach of the Australian swimming team, expelled him for indiscipline.
 He then won the 1981 Australian title in the 100 m freestyle without training, but his time of 52.61 s was substantially slower than his personal best.
 Brooks then accepted a scholarship to go to the University of Arkansas to train under Sam Freas.
 He enjoyed the more liberal culture in the American collegiate system, particularly the relationship between swimmers and their coaches.
 He enjoyed the less paternalistic treatment that the coaches accorded to their swimmers, saying that "In Australia, after a race they want to lock you in your room.
 In America, you can share a beer after the meet with the coach."
 The shortcourse pools used in the United States played into the hands of Brooks, as his strong legs gave him an advantage in pushing away from the turns, which came twice as often in comparison to longcourse (50 m) pools.
 He had initially planned to stay in the United States for only a year, but decided to extend his stay by a year, having enjoyed the high frequency of racing and the recognition accorded to university athletes in the United States.
 In both years, he won the 50 m and 100 m freestyle double in the Southwest Conference, and was fourth in the 100 m freestyle at the 1981 National Collegiate Athletic Association (NCAA) Championships.
-He also came second in the 100 m freestyle at the AACC Championships to Rowdy Gaines, who went on to win the event at the 1984 Los Angeles Olympics.
+He also came second in the 100 m freestyle at the AACC Championships to Rowdy Gaines.

 Despite his successes in America, the Australian Swimming Union did not offer to fund a return home for Brooks for the 1982 Australian Championships, but the University of Arkansas paid his fare as a reward for his performances in collegiate competition.
 Despite failing to defend his 100 m title, he qualified for the 1982 Commonwealth Games in Brisbane.
 The team then went into a five-week training camp in the seaside Sydney suburb of South Coogee.
 The team resided at a migrant hostel, which at the time was primarily occupied by Vietnamese refugees from the Vietnam War.
 Brooks spoke out about the quality of the accommodation, leading officials to make improvements.